mybest

 Based on our testing, we found that vacuums that produced less than 60 decibels of noise didn’t disrupt a conversation.
 When it gets above 60 decibels, you need to raise your voice to be heard.
 At 70 decibels, your voice is completely drowned out.
 If you don’t want to disturb those around you, look for a vacuum quieter than 60 decibels.

-The Tineco Can Take On Small Debris, but Doesn’t Turn or Prevent Tangling Well
+The Tineco Can Take On Small Debris, but Doesn’t Turn or Prevent Tangling

-The Tineco Can Take On Small Debris, but Doesn’t Turn or Prevent Tangling Well
+The Tineco Can Take On Small Debris, but Doesn’t Turn or Prevent Tangling

 The Tineco also has excellent suction power and easily cleans up small debris.
 It has an automatic mode that changes suction strength based on the type of flooring.
-However, you can’t turn the brush easily, and it tends to get tangled up with hair.
+However, you can’t turn the nozzle easily, and it tends to get tangled up with hair.

 Was the Buying Guide helpful?